benjamindehli/overtonium/README.md

 The band is deliberately narrow, a crop from the middle of a full blue to yellow sweep, so 32 channels read as one family rather than as a rainbow.
 Saturation and value fall towards the warm end because yellow reads far brighter than blue at the same nominal value, which keeps the sevenths from visually swamping the octaves.
 Nothing in the band enters green or cyan, which is where the accent used by the global controls lives, so chrome never reads as one of the channels.

 Every channel stands on the same grey.
-The strips used to alternate between two shades so you could tell one from the next, which was worth having when a channel was a column of grey knobs, and stopped being worth having once every knob carried its interval colour and the meters, the lamps and the readouts were all lit: a stripe running behind that is one more thing competing with it.
-The strips are still told apart by their own lit and shadowed edges, a one pixel groove at every boundary, which is how a console does it anyway.
+Alternating two shades to tell one strip from the next would put a stripe behind every knob's interval colour, behind the lit meters, the lamps and the readouts, competing with all of it.
+The strips are told apart by their own lit and shadowed edges instead, a one pixel groove at every boundary, which is how a console does it.

 There are two greys in the mixer and no third.
 Most channels stand on the darker one.
 The octaves stand a shade up from it, so the shape of the series is readable when you are scrolled out at harmonic 28, and the noise channel stands at that same shade, since it is also worth telling apart from the run of the series.
-The octaves used to carry a wash of their own blue instead, which was one more hue in a window that has plenty: what marking an octave has to say is where it is, not what it is, and a change of level says that without adding a colour.
+What marking an octave has to say is where it is, not what it is, so it is a change of level rather than a hue: a wash of the channel's own blue would be one more colour in a window that has plenty.

 Colour is then left to do one job, and does it at full strength.
-Every knob on a strip carries the channel's own colour in its value arc and its pointer, rather than only the tuning knob at the head with the nineteen below it desaturated.
-That hierarchy earned its place against a background that alternated, where the eye needed somewhere to land.
-On one flat grey the colour is the only thing separating a channel from its neighbours, and holding it back on nineteen knobs out of twenty was spending the one thing that was working.
+Every knob on a strip carries the channel's own colour in its value arc and its pointer, not only the tuning knob at the head.
+On one flat grey the colour is the only thing separating a channel from its neighbours, so desaturating nineteen knobs out of twenty to give the head of the strip a hierarchy would spend the one thing that is working.

 ## Controls